Elerqsousy/ror_fintech/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- We would like to thank Microverse for providing the project specifications as well as the lessons leading up to the project that made completing it possible.
+I would like to thank microverse for this project and regoire Vella for Original design idea [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>